matchstick/certs/README.md

-# TLS and ACME certs for Synology
+# TLS and ACME certs for Synology and Plex

 Routines for setting up TLS keys in the home.
 Tired of relooking this up for home use.